Sumidu/calerovaldez.com/content/project/shinystats/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "Funded by the RWTH digitization of teaching fund."
+summary = "Funded by the RWTH digitization of teaching fund.
+Funding period: 2019"

 # Optional image to display on homepage.
 image_preview = "shinystats.png"